-ACE is engaged in an Alternative Credit Project™ to encourage greater acceptance of students’ alternative credit and create a more flexible pathway towards post-secondary education attainment for the more than 32 million non-traditional students who may have some college credit but no degree.
+ACE engaged in the Alternative Credit Project™ to encourage greater acceptance of students’ alternative credit and create a more flexible pathway towards post-secondary education attainment for the more than 32 million non-traditional students who may have some college credit but no degree.

-This project is made possible by the generous support of a $1.89 million grant from the Bill & Melinda Gates Foundation.
+This project was made possible by the generous support of a $1.89 million grant from the Bill & Melinda Gates Foundation.

 About the Project